Cxrlws/Auction-Saver/README.md

-Personal project to save information from an auction
+Personal project to save information (Name, price...) from an auction in my neighborhood.